 Housing costs in Lihue are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Lihue isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lihue are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lihue is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lihue is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lihue who work in sales jobs (20.82%), food service (8.97%), and maintenance occupations (8.76%).
+There are especially a lot of people living in Lihue who work in sales jobs (21.79%), maintenance occupations (7.44%), and food service (7.16%).

-One of the nice things about Lihue is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Lihue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Lihue is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.